Updated April 9, 2019

 Agricultural production (800-1,500 words): There are so many contributing factors that help make our Canadian food scene so diverse, but they all start with our ingredients.
 Where would we be without all of our farmers, producers, agricultural scientists and viticulturalists who have dedicated their lives to growing and making staple ingredients like lentils, mustard, canola, livestock and wine.
 In this category, we are looking for writing submissions that showcase things such as a unique growing region in Canada or a local farmer going above and beyond with what she grows.

 Culinary fictional short story (800-2,000 words): What's the fun of food is we can't dream about it?
 Culinary stories don't have to be journalistic to inspire or excite readers about food.
 Do you want to tell a whimsical tale of a young girl who learns to bake decadent cakes through vivid dreams of travelling around the world?
 We want to read it.
 Truly, the sky is the limit with this particular creative writing category.

 All submissions must be received through our submission form (see below) by 7:59 p.m.
 (MST) June 3, 2019.

 The judging process

 A judging panel is currently being finalized and features some of the top editors, food writers, foodservice and agricultural experts from across Canada (and a couple from beyond).
-The complete list of judges will be available on Eat North on May 20, 2018.
-Following the submissions deadline, all stories will be prelimenarily reviewed by the Eat North editorial team and a short list of 20 articles per category will be submitted to the judging panel for final review.
+The complete list of judges will be available on Eat North on May 27, 2019.
+Following the submissions deadline, all stories will be prelimenarily reviewed by the Eat North editorial team and then short listed articles per category will be submitted to the judging panel for final review.

 Read more about our reasoning behind launching this new emerging food writers' scholarship competition and if you still have a question, reach out to us here.